telarKaran/EmployeeDB_app/README.md

 * PUT /employees/{id} - Update an existing employee.
 * DELETE /employees/{id} - Delete an employee by id.

-For more details, see the API documentation in the Swagger UI at http://localhost:8080/swagger-ui.html.

 ## Frontend Usage

 The frontend of the app provides a simple UI for managing employee details.
 To use the frontend, follow these steps: